Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: Experiments

-This section analyzes the impact of hyperparameters within the supervised learning module, specifically exploring the effects of oversampling on minority classes and the contribution of the weights in the loss function.
-To isolate the effects of these hyperparameters, the following experiments use raw multilevel LOB data as input but exclude the cascaded representation module.
-The setup is exclusively configured to evaluate the performance of JFDS combined with OC-SVM on the multilevel manipulation detection task.
+This section analyzes key hyperparameters in contrastive supervised learning, focusing on oversampling and loss function weighting.
+To isolate their effects, we evaluate JFDS with OC-SVM using raw multilevel LOB data as input, excluding the Multilevel LOB Encoder.

-The results in Table \ref{tab:oversample} demonstrate the critical role of the oversampling module.
-Without it, contrastive loss cannot function due to extreme class imbalance, leading to model failure.
-However, when the oversampling ratio is set to 0.1 (i.e., anomalies comprise 10\% of each batch), the contrastive loss becomes consistently effective and exhibits limited sensitivity to the exact ratio thereafter.
-This suggests that the existence of the oversampling module itself is more crucial than the specific ratio for enabling the contrastive loss to work.
+As shown in Table~\ref{tab:oversample}, the oversampling module plays a crucial role.
+Without it, the contrastive loss fails due to extreme class imbalance.
+When the anomaly ratio is set to 0.1 (i.e., anomalies comprise 10\% of each batch), the model becomes consistently trainable, and further tuning has limited impact.
+This indicates that the presence of oversampling, rather than the precise ratio, is essential for enabling contrastive learning.

-As demonstrated in Table~\ref{tab:closs weight}, the model's effectiveness relies on the combined use of both MSE and contrastive loss.
-The steep performance drop observed when either loss is used in isolation (at $\alpha=0$ or $\alpha=1$) confirms their complementary nature.
-Specifically, the contrastive loss primarily guides the model to separate the boundaries between normal and abnormal samples, whereas the MSE loss acts as an auxiliary function to preserve the fundamental structural integrity of the learned representations.
-This synergistic effect underscores the importance of a hybrid loss function for achieving optimal performance.
+Table~\ref{tab:closs weight} further highlights the necessity of combining MSE and contrastive loss.
+Performance drops sharply when either loss is removed ($\alpha = 0$ or $1$), confirming their complementarity.
+The contrastive loss sharpens anomaly discrimination, while MSE helps preserve structural fidelity, making the hybrid formulation critical for optimal results.